Showing 274 courses

 Recommended background: Properties of matter, basic bonding theory, Lewis structures and molecular orbitals, intermolecular forces.
 Redox reactions, solution thermodynamics, colligative properties, balancing of chemical reactions.
 See CH1010 and CH1020.

-CH 1030-E1-L01 Lecture (credit will be awarded upon satisfactory completion of lab) - Kinetics, Equilibrium And Thermodynamics
+CH 1030-E2-L01 Lecture (credit will be awarded upon satisfactory completion of lab)

 Format: Lecture